apache/spark/docs/monitoring.md

     <td>spark.history.use.kerberos</td>
     <td>false</td>
     <td>
       Indicates whether the history server should use kerberos to login.
+This is useful if the history server is accessing HDFS files on a secure Hadoop cluster.
 If this is true it looks uses the configs <code>spark.history.kerberos.principal</code> and
       <code>spark.history.kerberos.keytab</code>.
     </td>
   </tr>